-Italy's social security and labour taxes are among the highest in Europe.
+Italy's social security and labor taxes are among the highest in Europe.
 Despite the 2012 reforms, it is still difficult for companies to downsize for economic reasons.
 Usually companies resort to state-funded furlough schemes in which workers are still employed by the company and receive a salary, paid largely by the state even though they don't work.

-As a result, many companies, especially in the textile business, subcontract work to tiny firms to increase flexibility because they don't fall under the strictest of labour rules or to lower costs because they hire workers on under-the-table terms in order to evade taxes.
+As a result, many companies, especially in the textile business, subcontract work to tiny firms to increase flexibility because they don't fall under the strictest of labor rules or to lower costs because they hire workers on under-the-table terms in order to evade taxes.

 Until about a decade ago Natuzzi used subcontractors, but - under pressure from unions - stopped outsourcing its production and now operates fully-owned plants.

-A fire in a factory last month in Prato, near Florence, that killed seven workers who had been sleeping where they sewed cheap clothes during the day thrust the spotlight on some 5,000 sweat-shops that often violate labour and health regulations.
+A fire in a factory last month in Prato, near Florence, that killed seven workers who had been sleeping where they sewed cheap clothes during the day thrust the spotlight on some 5,000 sweat-shops that often violate labor and health regulations.

 After the fire, Natuzzi wrote a letter to Italy's president, complaining about "unfair competition" of rivals who use subcontractors that enjoy little regulatory oversight.

 "This is a type of business that seems legal, but that breeds on illegality.
 In order to offer products at lower prices, these subcontractors almost always break the law," Natuzzi wrote in his letter.

 Donato Caldarulo - president of one of southern Italy's upholstery districts where many of the small subcontractors are based - said in a statement that while there were some "irregularities" in the industry, "the respect of legality is something that all the companies operating in this district hold close to their hearts."